apache/cloudstack/ui/README.md

 This creates a static webpack application in `dist/`, which can then be served from any web server or CloudStack management server (jetty).

-To use CloudStack management server (jetty), you may copy the built Primate build to a new/existing webapp directory on the management server host.
+To use CloudStack management server (jetty), you may copy the built UI to the webapp directory on the management server host.
 For example:

     npm install
     npm run build
     cd dist
-    mkdir -p /usr/share/cloudstack-management/webapp/primate
+    mkdir -p /usr/share/cloudstack-management/webapp/
-    cp -vr . /usr/share/cloudstack-management/webapp/primate/
+    cp -vr . /usr/share/cloudstack-management/webapp/
-    # Use Primate at {management-server}:8080/client/primate in browser
+    # Access UI at {management-server}:8080/client in browser

 If the webapp directory is changed, please change the `webapp.dir` in the `/etc/cloudstack/management/server.properties` and restart the management server host.